wncc/TSS-2021/Python & its Applications/Week-1/README.md

 Python also accepts function recursion, which means a defined function can call itself.
 Recursion is a common mathematical and programming concept.
 It means that a function calls itself.
 This has the benefit of meaning that you can loop through data to reach a result.

-The developer should be very careful with recursion as it can be quite easy to slip into writing a function which never terminates, or one that uses excess amounts of memory or processor power.
-However, when written correctly recursion can be a very efficient and mathematically-elegant approach to programming.
+The developer should be very careful with recursion as it can be quite easy to slip into writing a function which never terminates, or one that uses excess amount of memory or processor power.
+However, when written correctly, recursion can be a very efficient and mathematically-elegant approach to programming.
 You can go through [this link](https://realpython.com/python-recursion/) to learn about recursion and see some implementations of recursion.

 If you prefer to watch videos you can go through [this video](https://www.youtube.com/watch?v=zbfRgC3kukk).

 ## Modules and Packages
 One advantage of functions is the way they separate blocks of code from your main program.
 By using descriptive names for your functions, your main program will be much easier to follow.
 You can go a step further by storing your functions in a separate file called a module and then importing that module into your main program.
 Storing your functions in a separate file allows you to hide the details of your program’s code and focus on its higher-level logic.
-It also allows you to reuse functions in many different programs.
+It also allows you to re-use functions in many different programs.
 When you store your functions in separate files, you can share those files with other programmers without having to share your entire program.
 Knowing how to import functions also allows you to use libraries of functions that other programmers have written.

 You can go through [this notebook](https://github.com/Karrthik-Arya/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-1/Modules_and_Packages.ipynb) to learn about modules and packages.